Meet Other Seattle Employers Offering ORCA For Business

-Prior to The Sound Hotel’s grand opening, General Manager Dave Watkins, was strategizing ways to improve employee retention.
+Prior to The Sound Hotel’s grand opening, General Manager Dave Watkins was strategizing ways to improve employee retention.
 Watkins made transit passes a priority as the majority of the staff use public transit for commuting.
-His benefits-eligible employees use 120 transit routes covered by ORCA for Business Choice.
+His benefits-eligible employees use 120 transit routes covered by ORCA Business Choice.

 Madres Kitchen, a catering and events company, does not have enough available parking for all employees.

 Heather Chitty, co-founder, found a way to help her employees and herself commute to work through ORCA Business Choice via pre-tax payroll deductions.

 Midtown Chiropractic & Rehabilitation helps ease the stress of hundreds of patients each day.